coolnetworks/COOLForge/README.md

 # ============================================================
 # SCRIPT TO RUN - CHANGE THIS VALUE
 # ============================================================
-$ScriptToRun = "Test Show Versions.ps1"   # <-- Change this to your script
+$ScriptToRun = "👀Test Show Versions.ps1"   # <-- Change this to your script
 # ============================================================
 ```